socialray/makahiki-ktuh/doc/installation-makahiki-windows-native.rst

 In the Windows environment, you also need to install the `psycopg2 for windows`_ in order for the python client to use Postgres.
 You can download the 32bit binary for the corresponding python version and install to your system.

 By default, this will install the package into the system python site-packages.
-If you want to use it in your virtual environment, which is recommended for Makahiki, you will need to copy the psycopg2 directory from the C:\Python27\Lib\site-packages to the site-packages directory of your virutal environment.
+If you want to use it in your virtual environment, which is recommended for Makahiki, you will need to copy the directory "C:\\Python27\\Lib\\site-packages\\psycopg2" to the site-packages directory of your virutal environment, for example: "C:\\Users\\myuser\\Envs\\makahiki\\Lib\\site-packages".

 .. _Python: http://www.python.org/download/
 .. _Python Imaging Library: http://www.pythonware.com/products/pil/